 Now say that on one side of you is your great grandmother’s precious antique book collection and on the other side of you is a pile of cash.
 How big would the pile of cash have to be in order for you to grab it and save it instead of the antique book collection?
 One penny less than that amount is the antique book collection’s monetary value to you.

-And now let’s change the situation one more time:
+So now let’s change the situation one more time:

 Price is related to value.
 But they’re absolutely not the same thing.